 Nestled between the Pacific Ocean and the North Shore Mountains, Vancouver is one of Canada’s most picturesque cities—and also one of its warmest, drawing tourists year-round.
 With quick and easy access to Whistler (the country’s top ski resort), the Canadian Rockies and Vancouver Island, it is one of the best places for outdoor adventures.
 Vancouver is also the home to not one, but two wonderful gay villages.
 Davie Village is the main gay village offering a variety of gay bars, clubs, restaurants and gay shops.
 Commercial Drive (The Drive) is home to Vancouver's thriving lesbian community.
 Vancouver Pride happens every August and is the largest celebration in Western Canada.

 Canada is huge and there are endless things to do!
 Here are the top five from across the country, west to east, to get you started:

 Located just off the west coast of Canada, Vancouver Island is stunningly beautiful and showcases the nature that you think of when you think of Canada.
 Victoria, a quaint island town, is the main city and hosts the island’s biggest Pride celebration each year in July.
-Victoria is also home to the Empress Hotel, where you can enjoy their famed Victorian afternoon tea.
+Victoria is also home to many stately tearooms, loose leaf shops and cozy cafés where you can enjoy their famed Victorian afternoon tea.
 If you are looking for more of an adventure, head over to Tofino, the de facto surf capital of Canada.